gem5/gem5-resources/README.md

 More information on Linux boot tests can be found [here](https://www.gem5.org/project/2020/03/09/boot-tests.html).

 The boot-tests resources consist of three main components:
-- boot-tests disk image
+- x86-ubuntu disk image
 - gem5 run scripts to execute boot tests
 - linux kernel configuration files

-The instructions to build the boot-tests disk image (`boot-exit`), the Linux binaries, and how to use gem5 run scripts to run boot-tests are available in this [README](src/boot-tests/README.md) file.
+The instructions to build the x86-ubuntu disk image, the Linux binaries, and how to use gem5 run scripts to run boot-tests are available in this [README](src/x86-ubuntu/README.md) file.

 ## Resource: RISCV Full System